DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: UTG Feature Extractor

-In this section, we describe the design and implementation of \sg{} feature extractor.
-We first provide the module overview, and then introduce the detail of Mask strategy, the GAE, and the loss calculation.
+In this section, we describe the design of \sg{} feature extractor.
+The overview of this module is shown in Figure~\ref{fig:graphai}.
+For an input \sg{}, we first encode the GUI attributes $\Omega$ into matrix $X$.
+And then, we propose a novel algorithm, MaskGAE, to correlate the graph topology $\mathcal{G}$ and GUI attributes $X$ as the \sg{} representation $Z$.